Follow these tips to keep your computer's security tight. If this is your first visit, use these tips as a security

 Install protective software.

 Sophos is available as a free download from IS&T's software grid.
 Once installed, schedule Sophos to regularly scan and update your virus definitions automatically.

 Choose strong passwords.

 Scheduling routine backups can protect you from the unexpected.
 Always keep a few months' worth of retrievable backup.
 Download and install CrashPlan and learn how to back up your system.

 Control access to your machine.

 Don't leave your computer in an unsecured, public area, especially if you're logged on.
 This includes Athena clusters and Quickstations.
 The physical security of your machine is just as important as its technical security.

 Use email and the internet safely.

 Ignore unsolicited emails.
 Be wary of attachments, links, and forms in emails that come from people you don't know, or which seem "phishy."
 Avoid untrustworthy (often free) downloads.
-Learn more about spam filtering.
+Learn more about dealing with spam at MIT.

 Use secure connections.